 Bilateral Economic Relations

-Within the confines of the targeted sanctions program, the U.S. Government works to promote Zimbabwe's economic recovery following years of decline, and to highlight opportunities for trade and investment that will benefit U.S. and Zimbabwean businesses alike.
-The U.S. Government provides guidance to U.S. businesses about how they can take advantage of opportunities in Zimbabwe while complying with U.S. law.
+The U.S. Government works to promote Zimbabwe’s democratic and economic recovery following years of decline, and to highlight opportunities for trade and investment that will benefit U.S. and Zimbabwean businesses alike.
+The U.S. Government provides guidance to U.S. businesses to help them take advantage of opportunities in Zimbabwe and promote economic ties between the two countries.
+U.S. policies such as targeted financial sanctions do not prevent U.S. or international businesses from operating in Zimbabwe—only prohibiting them from transacting with sanctioned persons.

 Zimbabwe's Membership in International Organizations

-Since independence, Zimbabwe has enunciated and follows a policy of "active nonalignment."
-Zimbabwe and the United States belong to a number of the same international organizations, including the United Nations, International Monetary Fund, World Bank, and World Trade Organization.
+Since independence, Zimbabwe has enunciated and follows a policy of “active nonalignment.”
+Zimbabwe and the United States belong to several the same international organizations, including the United Nations, International Monetary Fund, World Bank, and World Trade Organization.

 Bilateral Representation